 Sources of thiamin include most foods, but pork is an especially dense source.
 It is also found in egg yolks, beans, acorn squash, milk products, watermelon, oranges, and fish are good sources.
 Prolonged cooking methods, and boiling food in water destroys thiamin easily.

 - Riboflavin (B2): Riboflavin plays a central role in cell metabolism.
-Like the other B vitamins, it plays a key role in energy metabolism, and is required for the metabolism of fats, ketone bodies, carbohydrates, and proteins.
+Like the other B vitamins, it plays a key role in energy metabolism and is required for the metabolism of fats, ketone bodies, carbohydrates, and proteins.
 Symptoms of deficiencies include cracked and red lips, inflammation of the lining of mouth and tongue, mouth ulcers, cracks at the corners of the mouth (angular cheilitis), and a sore throat.
-Sources include whole milk and all diary products, meat, poultry, fish, eggs, cheese, broccoli, turnip greens, asparagus and spinach.
+Sources include whole milk and all dairy products, meat, poultry, fish, eggs, cheese, broccoli, turnip greens, asparagus, and spinach.
 Riboflavin is easily destroyed by both heat and light.